 When a particular item is not on the shelves, patrons should ask for assistance at the Circulation Desk.
 If there is no record to indicate that the material is in use, a staff member will search for the missing item and notify the user of the results.
 If the item is not found, Mason students and faculty may request the item through interlibrary loan.

-For more information, see GMU Copy Center.
+For more information, see the Arlington Campus Copy Center.

-The Reference Desk is located on the first floor of the library in Room 141.
 Reference hours will vary during holidays, exams, summer semester, and intersession periods.
 Please note that although the reference librarians are happy to assist users who need information, a reference librarian will not research or interpret the law for any patron.

 Reserve materials are kept behind the Circulation Desk and must be requested from the desk attendant.
 Reserve items fall into two categories: